 It's legally well established that parents have a responsibility to financially support their children.
-In approximately half of all states, however, the reverse is true as well - adult children have a legal responsibility to support their parents when their parents don't have sufficient income to take care of themselves.
-In legal terms, this is "filial responsibility."
+In about half of all states, the reverse is true as well: adult children have a legal responsibility to support their parents when their parents don't have sufficient income to take care of themselves.
+In legal terms, this is called "filial responsibility."

 Not Every Adult Child Must Pay

 These state laws give courts some discretion when enforcing filial responsibility laws.
 Adult children who are barely making ends meet financially typically won't be required to pay for their parent's care.
 A "clean hands" doctrine also applies in many states: If a parent abused or abandoned the child, some state laws say that the parent is undeserving of the child's financial support.
 Likewise, in some states a parent is not entitled to financial care by a child unless the parent is moneyless due to "misfortune" (as opposed to squandering wealth).

 When Filial Responsibility Laws Are Used

 Most low-income and low-asset seniors qualify for Medicaid, or at least Medicaid-paid long-term care, if they need it.
 The Medicaid program is not allowed to go after the assets of a Medicaid recipient's children to offset costs.
 So the child of any parent who is covered by Medicaid isn't going to be held responsible for paying for their parent's care.

 Elderly parents who don't qualify for Medicaid are often able to pay for their own care, at least until they spend down their assets sufficiently to qualify for Medicaid.
 Only when a parent is not eligible for Medicaid and the parent doesn't have enough money to provide for his or her own care will a child's ability to pay come into consideration.
 If, in this circumstance, a child does have the ability to pay for a parent's care, but refuses to, the parent or a care provider (such as a nursing home, hospital, or doctor's office) might decide to sue the child for payment.